softwarelanguageslab/maf/README.md

 This repository contains the software artifact for the paper "Summary-Based Compositional Analysis for Soft Contract Verification".

+## Obtaining the Artifact

+The artifact is published as an archive on Zenodo at https://doi.org/10.5281/zenodo.7024635.

 ## Running the Artifact

 The artifact can be executed in two ways: by building it from source or by executing our pre-built Docker image.
 The commands listed below will create a Docker image in the local Docker installation named `scam-scv-2022-artifact`.
+All commands need to be executed on the host where Docker has been installed.

 ### Building from Source